jmcfarlane/chula/docs/configuration.rst

 If you want to have informative error pages during development, you'll want to place that code inside your error controller's ``e500`` method that exposes this information.
-You can find a very simple implementation that does this inside this application's `error controller <?code=example/www/controllers/error.py>`_ and `view
+You can find a very simple implementation that does this inside this application's error controller and view.
-<?code=view/error/e500.tmpl>`_.

-.. include:: rst/lib/links.rst
-.. include:: rst/lib/extras.rst
+.. include:: links.rst